What is a faulty product?

-The amount that can be claimed will depend on the harm suffered and there is no upper limit to compensation.
+The amount you can claim will depend on the harm suffered, and there is no upper limit to compensation.

 There are also certain criminal sanctions that apply to the general safety of products.
 For example, a lack of safety information can lead to up to 12 months' imprisonment and a large fine.